nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 nrf_modem_os_is_in_isr()
 ------------------------

-This function is called by the library to check whether or not it is executing in a interrupt context.
+This function is called by the library to check whether it is executing in an interrupt context.

 nrf_modem_os_sem_init()
 -----------------------